-Here is an art gift guide for your creative kids who love art!
-I was specifically thinking of art gifts for kids, middle schoolers, tweens, and upper elementary kiddos, ages 8-13.
-For more gift guides for teens, check out these two posts: Quality Art Supplies for Teens who Love Art and Manga and Art Gifts for Teens.
+Looking for the perfect gifts for artsy kid?
+Look no further.
+For this list, I was specifically thinking of gifts for artsy kid, middle schoolers, tweens, and upper elementary artsy kids, ages 8-13.
+For gifts for artsy teens, check out these two posts: Quality Art Supplies for Teens who Love Art and Manga and Art Gifts for Teens.

 - Magnetic Tile Art – Make your own magnet!
 Ceramic tiles with paint and magnet backings.
 I would have LOVED this as a middle schooler.